Lucoshi/banjo-kazooie-pc/README.md

 # Building

+This port is incomplete only compiles for N64.

 The following instructions should work on the following platforms:
 - Ubuntu 18.04 or higher (x86_64)
 - Docker only